ibm-cloud-docs/dl/order-nsp.md

 ## Planning considerations
 {: #before-you-begin-dedicated}

-Make sure that you review the following considerations before ordering Direct Link Dedicated:
+Make sure that you review the following information before ordering Direct Link Dedicated:

 * Before you begin, determine the location connection to IBM Cloud by verifying your colocation provider's or service provider's capabilities to reach the Meet Me Room and cross-connect into IBM Cloud.
 * All subnets of the VPC or classic network will be connected to the direct link.
 When creating VPCs, make sure to create the VPCs with non-overlapping prefixes and unique subnets.